Sign Up

 North Dakota Property Tax Exemption

-North Dakota veterans with a service-connected VA disability rating of 50% or higher may qualify for a property tax credit, according to the North Dakota tax commissioner’s office.
+North Dakota veterans with a service-connected VA disability rating of 50% or higher may qualify for a property tax credit of up to $9,000, according to the North Dakota tax commissioner’s office.
 The credit applies to the assessed value of the homestead.
 Amounts range between $4,050 and $8,100, depending on the disability rating.

 See all North Dakota veterans’ benefits.